-Unemployment Extensions in New Jersey
+- Past Federal Emergency Unemployment Compensation Programs in New Jersey

 There are currently no unemployment compensation extensions available in the state of New Jersey.

 The applicant must have received the amount of work hours and wages required to become qualified for a new claim.
 The same eligibility criteria that applied during the creation of the first claim still applies when applying for a new claim.

-How To Apply for an Unemployment Extension in New Jersey
+How to Apply for an Unemployment Extension in New Jersey

-• Must NOT be qualified for a new claim.
+- Must NOT be qualified for a new claim.

-• Must be unemployed.
+- Must be unemployed.

 If an unemployment extension is granted, the beneficiary must continue to search for a job and send proof to the Department of Labor and Workforce Development.
 Job searches are monitored more strictly when a beneficiary is receiving extended benefits.

-Generally, the petitioner can learn how to get an unemployment extension by notifying the agency that he or she is still unemployed after the 26 weeks of initial benefits are over The claimant may be granted several additional weeks of benefits.
-The agency will apply on the beneficiary’s behalf for each time their benefit period is over and the claimant is still unemployed.
+Generally, the petitioner can learn how to get an unemployment extension by notifying the agency that he or she is still unemployed after the 26 weeks of initial benefits are over.
+The claimant may be granted several additional weeks of benefits.
+The agency will apply on the beneficiary’s behalf each time their benefit period is over and the claimant is still unemployed.

 The beneficiary must continue to actively search for a job and report to the agency on the status of his or her employment in order to remain eligible for extended unemployment benefits.